Dmitriy-Frostoff/boilerplate-webpack-react-js/README.md

   - `projectName/src/shared/projectNameSelfCheck` - `slice`, there's a template function for logging self - check of the task (the Rolling Scopes School for only.
 Can be deleted easily and don't forget to delete the file's import from `projectName/src/index.js`!);
   - `projectName/src/shared/ui` - `slice`, there're commonly used by high-ordered `slices` UI parts:

-    - `projectName/src/shared/ui/common styles`, `segment`: - commonly used styles
+    - `projectName/src/shared/ui/common styles` - `segment`, commonly used styles

       - `projectName/src/components/abstracts` - `segment`, contains parts that are used in a entire future project.
 There's animations, constants, mixins (like simple functions but in Sass/SCSS), placeholders (behaves a bit like variables in Sass but more powerfull.
 Check the official docs for more).
         Take a notice: `projectName/src/shared/ui/common styles/abstracts/_constants.scss` turn to use `CSS variables`!
 It's far convenient for the result css file (`DRY` principle as is);